OpenScienceMOOC/Module-1-Open-Principles/content_development/Task_1.md

 <br/>

-## Learning how to  use markdown <a name="markdown"></a>
+## Learning the basics of markdown syntax <a name="markdown"></a>

 A lot of people think [RStudio](https://www.rstudio.com/) (covered more in [Module 5](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/content_development/MAIN.md)) is just for writing complex scripts for statistical analysis.
 Wrooooong.
 It can also be used to write nicely formatted text documents, using something called [markdown](https://en.wikipedia.org/wiki/Markdown).
-Much of this MOOC was written in markdown, and then converted from that into PDF, HTML, and Jupyter notebook formats, and look how nice it all looks!
+Much of this MOOC was written in markdown in RStudio, and then converted from that into PDF, HTML, and Jupyter notebook formats, and look how nice it all looks!

 Markdown is really a plain writing style that gives you full control over the format of text.
 If you're used to using something like Microsoft Word, it's kind of similar and gives you the same control over simple things like header style and text format.
 But in a way that is readable by more software, and can also be easily easily rendered as a webpage and many other useful output formats.

 It is because markdown is so flexible in reading, writing, and conversion, that we are going to be learning a bit about it to get things started here.
 A collection of all things markdown-related can also be found [here](https://github.com/mundimark/awesome-markdown) for the adventurous types.

-Here is some basic markdown syntax that you might find handy for now (based largely on this [cheatsheet from Adam Pritchard](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet)):
+Here is just some of the basic markdown syntax that you might find handy for now (based largely on this [cheatsheet from Adam Pritchard](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet)):

 ```markdown

   # Header one

   ## Header two

   ### Header three

   #### Header four

   Header with an underline